worldofmarcus/project-portfolio-5/README.md

 </details><br/>

 ### **Visual Feedback To The User**
-The sites incorporates flash messages when an action has been performed (i.e. delete/update/add to bag/ actions).
+The sites incorporates flash messages when an action has been performed (i.e. delete/update/add to bag-actions).
 Examples of this in the screenshots below.

 <details><summary><b>Confirmation Messages</b></summary>